infinitey/react-native-fitness-watcher/README.md

 # react-native-fitness-watcher

-NOTE: This is a package for custom fitness watch and cannot be use for other BLE devices.
+NOTE: This is a package for custom fitness watch and cannot be use for any other BLE devices.

 ## Getting started